 Get your Detroit Lions tickets from Tickets For Less.
 View the Detroit Lions upcoming schedule and the best seats available today.
 Find all Detroit Lions tickets now and make memories for life.

 The Detroit Lions officially began in 1930 as the Porstmouth Spartans.
 Being in Portsmouth, Ohio created challenges in what was the NFL’s smallest city at the time and the Spartans were purchased and relocated to Detroit in 1934 and renamed the Lions.
 Upon moving to Detroit, the Lions moved into Detroit Stadium prior to the 1934 season.
 From there they moved to Briggs Field in 1938 and split time with baseball’s Detroit Tigers.
 37 years later the Lions would move into the Pontiac Silverdome where they would stay for 37 years until 2002 when they moved again, this time into their current stadium, Ford Field.

-The Lions found early success in the NFL, winning four championships (1935, 1952, 1953, 1957) which currently ranks ninth in total championships among NFL teams.
-Following the AFL-NFL merger though the Lions haven’t been able to rekindle that early success.
-Detroit remains the lone NFC team to have never appeared in a Super Bowl prior to the start of the 2019-20 season.
+The Detroit Lions found early success in the NFL, winning four championships (1935, 1952, 1953, 1957), which currently ranks ninth in total championships among NFL teams.
+Following the AFL-NFL merger, the Lions haven’t been able to rekindle that early success.
+Detroit remains the lone NFC team to have never appeared in a Super Bowl prior to the start of the 2020 season.

 Despite the lack of Super Bowl appearances, the Lions have still made 17 playoff appearances in their history, with the last one coming in the 2016-17 season.
 In total, Detroit has laid claim to eight division championships in their history.
 Since becoming a member of the NFC North in 2002, the Lions have failed to capture a division title.